LATEST NEWS!

 Welcome to Lanier Secrets!

-the surrounding counties of Gainesville, Cumming, and Buford.
-Over 3.5 million Georgians now
+in the surrounding counties of Gainesville, Cumming, and Buford.
+Over 3.5 million Georgians

-depend on water stored in the lake or from the Chattahoochee River downstream of Buford Dam.
+now depend on water stored in the lake or from the Chattahoochee River downstream of

 Lake Lanier also currently supplies the counties and cities downstream (including Fulton, Cobb and Dekalb counties and the city of Atlanta) with its stored water sources which are released through the Buford Powerhouse daily.